ashishpoudel523/dp_MERN/Readme.md

 Reassignment Not allowed Allowed Allowed
 Redeclaration Not allowed Not allowed Allowed Initialization Required at the time of declaration Not required Not required

+# Temporal Dead Zone (TDZ)

+Temporal Dead Zone refers to the period between the start of the block or function scope and the point where the variable is initialized.
+During this time, the variable is in a "dead zone" and cannot be accessed.
+Attempting to access the variable before its initialization will result in a ReferenceError.

+function example() {
+console.log(a); // ReferenceError: Cannot access 'a' before initialization const a = 10; // `a` is initialized here
+}

+example();

+Explanation:

+Hoisting: The declaration const a is hoisted to the top of the function scope.
+TDZ: From the start of the example function until const a = 10 is executed, a is in the TDZ.
+Accessing a during this time causes a ReferenceError.